-- The school nurse or proxies will be responsible and will be the only people able to administer medicines and - no medicine can be given to a child without written request from the parent/guardian. - No medicine will be accepted in an unlabeled container. - Instructions for taking the medicine must be translated into English. - Sell/use by date will be checked and must be valid. - Parents are requested to supply the correct dispensing spoon. - All medicines to be kept in the nurses room and given out by the nurse or proxies. - A record of when medicine is given is kept in the nurses room (see below).
-This avoids the possibility of incorrect dosing.
+- The school nurse will be responsible and will be the only one able to administer medicines and - no medicine can be given to a child without written request from the parent/guardian. - No medicine will be accepted in an unlabeled container. - Instructions for taking the medicine must be translated into English - Sell/use by date will be checked and must be valid. - Parents are requested to supply the correct dispensing spoon. - All medicines to be kept in the nurses room and given out by the nurse